 - Remember . . . this was not your fault. - The most important thing is for the victim to get to a safe place.
 Whether it is the victim's home, a trusted friend's home or with a family member, immediate safety is what matters most. - Seek immediate medical attention, regardless of his or her decision to report the crime to the police.
 For the victim's health and self-protection, it is important to be checked and treated for possible injuries, even if none are visible.
-Contact Campus Security (Safety Services) at 734-457-6007, or Dial "0" from a campus phone and the switchboard receptionist will contact security immediately, or Dial 911 from any phone on campus.
+Contact Safety Services at 734-457-6007, or Dial "0" from a campus phone (push the red button on the outdoor blue phones) and the receptionist will contact Safety Services immediately, or Dial 911 from any phone on campus.

 The local emergency treatment for sexual assault survivors is ProMedica Monroe Regional Hospital.
 The hospital can also perform a medical examination in which evidence is gathered that could be used to document the assault.
 It is important to seek medical attention even if you are not sure that you will pursue criminal charges - you may change your mind later - and even if you don't, you need to get medical help for injuries and to protect against possible pregnancy and sexually transmitted diseases.
-Call the ProMedica Sexual Assault Patient Advocate at (734) 625-7116 or the hotline at Monroe County Family Counseling and Shelter at (734) 242-7233 for 24 hour assistance and support.
+Call the ProMedica Sexual Assault Patient Advocate at (734) 625-7116 or the hotline at Monroe County Family Counseling and Shelter at (734) 242-7233 for 24-hour assistance and support.